ammateja/MultistateModelsPaper/README.md

 ## Installation and Setup

 First, ensure `Julia` (≥ version 1.10) is installed.
+Julia can be downloaded from <https://julialang.org/downloads/>.
 After installing Julia, ensure that the `JuliaConnectoR` R package has been installed and loaded.